daramacmeanmain/Coisir/README.md

 Once Ionic is installed, the git repository can be then cloned onto your PC to a directory of your choosing.
 Once this is complete, perform a `cd` command into the directory where you cloned the repository and then `cd` again into the server directory.
 Once there run the following command,

-`$node server.js`, to activate the node server.
+`$ node server.js`, to activate the node server.
 Then in a new command prompt window, navigate to the same directory as before to enter the project-app directory.
 In there run the following command,

 `$ ionic serve`, which will run the application in your browser.